Siberian Tatars: Genetics

 The Chernaya Rechka settlement: The inhabitants of this village belong to the most varied Y-DNA haplogroups.
 The most common haplogroup among the villagers is the N1a1a1a3a2-Z35326 (26,7%).
 Its presence among the Tom Tatars is connected with Mongolic genetic component of Tom Tatars, which is in line with historical facts.
 These samples are very close to the samples of Tuvans and Buryats.
 Second most common is the haplogroup R1a1a1b2a2b-Z2122 (20%).
 This haplogroup is also represented in the other two villages of Takhtamyshevo (16%) and Eushta (20,6%), and is the marker of Turkic component in the gene pools of Tom Tatars.
 Its origin is connected with the territory of Southern Siberia, although nowadays it is not the most common haplogroup in the region.
 Two males from the villages of Chernaya Rechka and two males from the village of Eushta bear the haplogroup N1a2b3-B525,VL81.
 This line is very close to the Kazakhs.
 Apart from its presence among Siberian Tatars, its presence was not observed among other indigenous Siberian populations.
 Rare samples belong to haplogroups I1, I2a, J2a, J2b, which are connected with European and Central Asian immigrants to the region.

 The Eushta settlement: The Tom Tatars of Eushta village are, compared to the ones from the villages of Takhtamyshevo and Chernaya Rechka, the most homogenous.
 In this village, the most common haplogroup is Asiatic haplogroup R1b1a1a1b-Y20768xY20784 (35,3%).
 At the approximately the same level this haplogroup is also present among Teleuts (31%).
 Some Khakas and Shor samples also belong to that genetic line.
 Judging by YSTR haplotypes, these populations are very closely related.
 The presence of this haplogroup in the village of Eushta is probably the consequence of resettled Kalmak Tatars from the Kemerovo oblast.
 The second most common haplogroup is Q1b1b-YP4004 (17,6%), which is legacy of local Turkic peoples.
 Close to this line is its sister haplogroup of Q1b1b-BZ2199.
 It is very common among Chelkans and Tubalars.
 Some Khakas samples also belong to that genetic line.
 Third most common haplogroup among males of the Eushta village is South Siberian haplogroup R1a1a1b2-CTS9754 (14,7%).
 This haplogroup is very close to the Khakas, Shor and Tuvan samples.
 The haplogroups of males of Eushta village show no evidence of mixing with Kazan Tatars and other immigrants from the European territory.
 The closenes of genetic lines with Teleuts, Northern Altaians, Shors, Khakas and Tuvans tells us about the common legacy of the Turkic-speaking peoples of the Altai-Sayan region.

-89.5% of Zabolotnie Tatar males are carrying the Y-DNA haplogroup N-M231, having one of the highest concentration of this haplogroup, second only to the Nganasans.
+89.5% of Zabolotnie Tatar males are carrying the Y-DNA haplogroup N-M231, having one of the highest concentration of this haplogroup, second only to the Samoyedic Nganasans.